avarghesein/WhiteStat/README.md

     Plain JSON: http://IP:888/json/history?start=2021-01-30 00:00:00&end=2021-01-31 00:00:00

-We could feed these URLs to other Data Analysis systems (e.g. An excel with PowerQuery, which automatically refresh in every minute) for Intuitiveness.
+We could feed these URLs to other Data Analysis systems (e.g. An excel with PowerQuery, PowerBI), using the above end points.

 ![alt UX2](https://github.com/avarghesein/WhiteStat/blob/main/UX/UX2.png)

 ## Key Configuration Options:

 "Config/WhiteStatConfig.json", contains the key configuration parameters, which controls WhiteStat.

 A sample instance has been given below;

      {